 -

-Configuration: Corner layout; dual-purpose seating + bed
+Configuration: Corner layout with dual-purpose seating and bed use

 -

-Frame material: Premium hardwood (listed)
+Frame material: Premium hardwood listed

 -

-Upholstery / fabric type: Customizable (listed)
+Upholstery / fabric type: Customizable listed

 -

-Shipping: Worldwide delivery (listed)
+Shipping: Worldwide delivery listed

 -

-Finish options (listed): Black, Chalk Finish, Golden, Gray, White
+Finish options listed: Black, Chalk Finish, Golden, Gray, White

 Review Score